hexorx/currencies/README.markdown

 Installation
 ------------

-Countries is hosted on GemCutter, so simply run the following:
+Currencies is hosted on GemCutter, so simply run the following:

     gem sources -a http://gemcutter.org
     sudo gem install currencies